lennybldl/lbx_pipeline/README.md

-# PIPELINE
+# Plumber

-Pipeline is a python based tool made to manage, keep track, manipulate and perform automated actions.
+Plumber is a python based tool made to manage, keep track, manipulate and perform automated actions.